srhickma/dead-drop/README.md

 ```

 # Server
-The server provides the api for storing and loading objects, which should be run on some publically acessible server.
+The server provides the api for storing and loading objects, which should be run on some publicly accessible server.
 ```
 Usage:
   deadd [flags]